Quick Answer

 Excessive Thumbs-Up Toward People

-A thumbs-up is understood, but:
+A thumbs-up is usually understood, but:

 - Repeated use